 Publication of a wider report – the SEMMMS Refresh on Stockport transport, including transport for the proposed 12,000 houses on the Green Belt – has been put back to the autumn.
 The Bypass would be the main transport sticking-plaster for the new houses if they go ahead.
 Protests may have forced at least a partial rethink.

-The bypass would be a four-and-a-half mile dual-carriageway extension of the A6-to-Manchester Airport “relief road”, which is already under construction (the solid red route in the map; the Bypass is the broken red line).
+The bypass would be a five-mile dual-carriageway extension of the A6-to-Manchester Airport “relief road”, which is already under construction (the solid red route in the map; the Bypass is the broken red line).
 It’s the latest in a series of new roads claimed to sort out the terrible congestion south of Manchester.
 The result of the £580 million road might not be what people imagine….

 More traffic problems The combined bypass and relief road will draw in drivers from the M56, A34, M60 and A6.
-In the 2004 plans, junctions along the new roads were designed to be slow and traffic-signal controlled, to deter traffic from switching from the motorways.
-But sooner or later the slow junctions are likely to create rush-hour blockages – causing drivers to return to using other routes.
-Short-term improvements are likely to be achieved on some local roads such as the A6 (Hazel Grove northwards) and A627 but in the longer term the bypass could end up a horrendously costly and damaging failure (read more).
+Volume of traffic is likely to create rush-hour blockages – causing local drivers to return to using other routes.
+Short-term improvements in congestion are likely to be achieved on some local roads such as the A6 (Hazel Grove northwards) and A627 but in the longer term the bypass could end up a horrendously costly and damaging failure (read more).
 The jams caused by the M60 in Bredbury demonstrate the unintended consequences that new roads can create.
 We have 15 ways that the bypass will be bad for drivers.

 Fatal pollution Fumes from heavy and congested traffic contribute to the deaths of up to 50,000 people a year in the UK (including both NO2 and diesel particles).
 See our report.
 More traffic equals more deadly pollution overall, despite claims that a new road will make things better.